The Timeless Elixir: A Journey Through the History of Deer Velvet

 Introduction

-Deer farming became an important industry in New Zealand, and the country quickly became one of the world’s leading producers of deer velvet.
-The unique environmental conditions and lush pastures in New Zealand provided an ideal setting for deer farming, ensuring the quality and purity of the velvet.
+Farming deer eventually became an important industry in New Zealand, and it soon became one of the world’s leading producers of deer velvet.
+Due to the unique environmental conditions and lush pastures in New Zealand, the country provided an ideal setting for deer farming.
+This was a warranty that the quality and purity of the velvet would be ensured.

 Modern Uses and Research